 In reality, most people typing this into Google are looking for an autobiographical book titled “How to Write Good” written by a well-known YouTuber.

 That’s why it’s important to not only know how popular a keyword is but to also really understand what users mean when they type them into the search bar.

-Finally, another major thing to consider is keyword competition.
+Another major thing to consider is keyword difficulty.